missystem/cis415review/lecturenotes03.md

 4. If child had called exec(), its memory is overwritten with new code and data
 5. Child added to ready queue and is all set to go now

+### Relocatable Memory
+* Program instructions use addresses that logically start at 0
+* Cannot place all programs in memory at physical address 0